smhmic/ga-spy/README.md

 There is a version of this listener for asynchonous tracking with ga.js, but it is not actively maintained, and may be missing bugfixes and features present in the Universal Analytics listener.

+For a methodology walkthrough, see [the introductory blog post](http://www.simoahava.com/analytics/introducing-ga-spy-for-google-analytics/).

 ## Uses

 This started out as a GTM listener for non-GTM-based GA tracking (hardcoded tracking),